davidsauro/docker-papermc-geyser-floodgate/README.md

 The plugin I used is from [here](https://github.com/knight42/krelay) installed via [Krew](https://krew.sigs.k8s.io/)

-This probably has something to do with the fact that I am using MiniKube on an M1 Mac running Linux
+This probably has something to do with the fact that I am using MiniKube on an M1 Mac running Linux.
+I haven't tested this in a cloud provider yet, but I plan on doing that soon.

 **PLEASE NOTE:**
 This is an unofficial project.